 In the platform configuration file, check UI > Image Generator to install the Image Generator module.
-When checked, the properties file imageGenerator > imageGenerator. properties is required during platform creation to configure the module, only when the LCD pixel representation is not standard (see Pixel Structure).
-This configuration step is used to identify the extension class name (see Create an Extension).
+When checked, the properties file imageGenerator > imageGenerator.properties is required to specify the Image Generator extension project.
+When no extension is required (standalone mode only), this property is useless.

-The MicroUI Image APIs are available in the class ej.microui.display.Image.
+The MicroUI Image APIs are available in the class ej.microui.display.Image ant its subclasses.
 There are no specific APIs that use a pre-generated image.
-When an image has been pre-processed, the MicroUI Image APIs createImage will load the image.
+When an image has been pre-processed, the MicroUI Image APIs getImage and loadImage will get/load the images.